patilnabhi/nuric_wheelchair_model_02/README.md

 * `meshes` directory contain the collada `.dae` files of the wheelchair

 * Raw SolidWorks files `.SLDPRT & .SLDASM` are available in the [`3d_model_sw`] directory
-	* [Blender] software is used to convert the `.SLDPRT & .SLDASM` files into collada `.dae` files for URDF compatibility
+	* [SimLab Composer] software is used to convert the `.SLDPRT & .SLDASM` files into collada `.dae` files for URDF compatibility

 #####B. UKF implementation for estimation of CWOs